rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 For 128 surveyed persons, the percentage of persons watching the games is 64.0 (± 6.0)%
 For 256 surveyed persons, the percentage of persons watching the games is 61.1 (± 4.9)%
 For 512 surveyed persons, the percentage of persons watching the games is 63.5 (± 2.2)%
-For 1024 surveyed persons, the percentage of persons watching the games is 63.0 (± 3.7)%
-For 2048 surveyed persons, the percentage of persons watching the games is 63.7 (± 1.9)%
-For 4096 surveyed persons, the percentage of persons watching the games is 64.0 (± 1.3)%
-For 8192 surveyed persons, the percentage of persons watching the games is 64.0 (± 0.5)%
-For 16384 surveyed persons, the percentage of persons watching the games is 64.0 (± 0.7)%
-For 32768 surveyed persons, the percentage of persons watching the games is 64.1 (± 0.5)%
 </font></div>

 ### The binomial confidence interval